Executive Leadership

 Chief Clinical Officer

 Stacey joined Nexus in 1993.
 She began her career in chemical dependency treatment in 1987.
 She has a background in both counseling and administration.
 Stacey has a Master of Social Work degree from The University of Texas at Arlington and is a Licensed Master Social Worker as well as a Licensed Chemical Dependency Counselor.
-Before coming to Nexus, she worked at Parkland Memorial Hospital for five years as a social worker in the neo-natal ICU and in a perinatal intervention program working with pregnant drug users.
+Before coming to Nexus, she worked at Parkland Memorial Hospital for five years as a social worker in the neonatal ICU and in a perinatal intervention program working with pregnant drug users.

-Chief Philanthropy Officer
+Chief Strategy Officer

-Chief Human Resources Officer
+Chief Programs Officer

 Nexus Leadership